kvas-it/europython2017/1-climate-models-gpu.md

     - most transistors are in ALU, but you need very parallelisable algos,
   - FPGA
-- Lately Moore's Law stopped for single-thread performance but the number of cores started going up a lot
+- Lately Moore's Law stopped for single-thread performance but the number of cores is going up a lot
 - How do we utilise modern processors:
   - Directive-based tools in Fortran, ...
   - The processors have their own programming languages: CUDA, OpenCL, ISPC,...